 • The forming foods, which are rich in calcium and protein.

 • Energy foods, which differ because they are very valuable in terms of fats and carbohydrates.

 • Regulatory foods, which are identified because they have important levels of minerals, vitamins and trace elements.

-However, according to Digopaul, the most common and used classification of foods is the one that groups them into:
+However, the most common and used classification of foods is the one that groups them into:

 • Cereals, potatoes and legumes.

 • Milk and derivatives, which provide a significant number of nutrients.

 • Meat.
 This, together with the two previous groups, is in charge of providing the human body with the necessary proteins.

 • Fats and oils, where, for example, nuts are found.

 • Fruits and vegetables, which are identified by their great wealth in terms of minerals and vitamins.